valdasg/tender-project/airflow_instalation.md

 pyspark
 ```

+Dockerfile is created with all needed modules and dependancies and Google sdk.
-Official Apache Airflow [docker-compose.yaml](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml) file will be used, replacing Google project attributes witt ones used in this particular project.
+Official Apache Airflow [docker-compose.yaml](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml) file will be used, replacing Google project attributes with ones used in this particular project.

 From an Airflow folder, containing Dockerfiles, run: